LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ![bg fit right](./img/WSL2.svg)

 >The Hypervisor platform is not Hyper-V !
-It's an API that third-party developers can use for Hyper-V, VMWare Workstation/Player, Virtualbox...
+It's an API that third-party developers can use for Hyper-V, VMware Workstation/Player, VirtualBox...
 It adds an extended user-mode API for third-party virtualization stacks and applications to create and manage partitions at the hypervisor level, configure memory mappings for the partition, and create and control the execution of virtual processors.

 As we can see, the WSL 2 is based on a Linux kernel virtualized with the Windows Hypervisor Platform.
 This version has an increased I/O performance and a full system call compatibility.
-Indeed, initial versions of WSL 2 run up to 20 times faster compared to WSL 1 when unpacking a zipped tar archive, and around 2-5 times faster when using file intensive operations like git clone, apt uppragde, etc...
-Besides, unlike the WSL 1, it supports 32 bits applications.
+Indeed, initial versions of WSL 2 run up to 20 times faster compared to WSL 1 when unpacking a zipped tar archive, and around 2-5 times faster when using file intensive operations like git clone, apt upgrade, etc. Besides, unlike the WSL 1, it supports 32-bits applications.

 However, if you are using files stored in storage devices on `/mnt` in your Windows file system, the WSL 1 will be faster than then second version.
 It has a lighter architecture and it does not need a hypervisor layer.
 But if you are using files stored in the root directory ( / ), WSL 2 will be even faster because file operations are moved on a VHD (Virtual Hardware Disk).
 You can access to this virtual disk with the windows explorer if you enter the command `explorer.exe` in your home directory or directly with the windows explorer by specifying the path `\\wsl$\<name_of_the_distro>`.